OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Tradier](https://user-images.githubusercontent.com/46355364/207829178-a8bba770-f2ea-4480-b28e-efd81cf30980.png)

 Click on, "Open Account", to start the sign-up process.
 After the account has been setup, navigate to [Tradier Broker Dash](https://dash.tradier.com/login?redirect=settings.api) and create the application.
-Request a sandbox access token, and enter this key into the OpenBB SDK with:
+Request a sandbox access token, and enter this key into the OpenBB Platform with:

 ```console
 openbb.keys.tradier(key = 'REPLACE_WITH_KEY', persist = True)